 Bring Your Own Device (BYOD) is a new pathway supporting the delivery of 21st century learning.
 It is a term used to describe a digital device ownership model where students use their personally owned mobile devices to access the department’s ICT network.

-After consultation with staff, parents, students and other key stakeholders, in 2016 BYOD will initially be offered to Year 7, 8 and 9 students only.
-Year 10, 11 and 12 students will have access to the BYOD program as it expands to include them in 2017, 2018 and 2019 respectively.
+After consultation with staff, parents, students and other key stakeholders, in 2016 BYOD was initially offered to Year 7, 8 and 9 students only.
+Year 10, 11 and 12 students had access to the BYOD program as it expanded to include them in 2017, 2018 and 2019 respectively.